jonchapman1/oxford-battery-maths-website/content/member/rtimms.md

 +++
-bio = "Robert is currently a Postdoctoral Research Assistant.
-His research focuses on the Mathematical Modelling of Batteries." date = "2016-07-12T15:52:22+02:00" id = "rtimms" interests = ["Asymptotic Methods", "Mathematical Modelling", "Industrial Mathematics"] name = "Robert Timms" portrait = "/portraits/rtimms_photo.jpg" short_bio = "" short_name = "Timms" title = "Timms"
+bio = "Robert is currently a Postdoctoral Research Assistant at the Mathematical Institute, University of Oxford.
+His research focuses on the Mathematical Modelling of Batteries, and is being conducted within the Multi-Scale Mathematical Modelling Fast Start Project of the Faraday Institution." date = "2016-07-12T15:52:22+02:00" id = "rtimms" interests = ["Asymptotic Methods", "Mathematical Modelling", "Industrial Mathematics"] name = "Dr. Robert Timms" portrait = "/portraits/rtimms_photo.jpg" short_bio = "Robert is currently a Postdoctoral Research Assistant at the Mathematical Institute, University of Oxford.
+His research focuses on the Mathematical Modelling of Batteries, and is being conducted within the Multi-Scale Mathematical Modelling Fast Start Project of the Faraday Institution." short_name = "Timms" title = "Timms"